quii/learn-ts-react-with-tests/redux.md

 Our reducer now explicitly operates on CreateManuscriptAction.
 Using the type system this way ensures things hang together and is an excellent thinking tool for deciding how to split apart your state, reducers and actions if your application gets bigger.

-Finally lets update both our tests so they use our new action helper `createManuscript`.
+Next lets update both our tests so they use our new action helper `createManuscript`.

 ```typescript
 describe('manuscript store', () => {